Ham3798/zokrates_credential/README.md

 ```
 This approach is used for demonstration and testing.
 In a real-world application, it's crucial to handle private keys securely, ensuring they are not hard-coded or exposed in your application code.

+## Updating and Redeploying on Credential Format Changes
+If the format of the credential changes, it is crucial to update and redeploy the following components to ensure the system correctly processes the new credential structure:

+- **ZoKrates Programs**:
+  - `zokrates_credential_core/zok/create_hash.zok`: Responsible for creating a hash of the credential details.
+Changes in the credential's structure should be reflected in how this program processes and hashes the credential information.
+  - `zokrates_credential_core/zok/verify_credential.zok`: Verifies the credential's authenticity and integrity.
+Modifications to the credential's format necessitate updates to this program for accurate verification.

+- **Python Script**:
+  - `zokrates_credential_core/zok/create_signature.py`: Generates a digital signature for the serialized credential.
+Adjustments in the credential format might require changes in the serialization process and, consequently, in how the signature is created.

+- **Rust Module**:
+  - `zokrates_credential_core/src/credential.rs` in the `zokrates_credential_core`: Contains the data structures and logic related to credentials.
+Any changes to the credential format must be updated here to ensure the internal representations match the new structure.

 ## Example
 ```bash